What is a real estate business?

 Your business structure determines the forms you need and where you have to register.

 In some cases, you may need federal, state, or local licenses and permits to operate.
 The SBA’s database lets you search for licensing requirements by state and business types.
 And remember to contact your municipality to see if there are any local licensing or registration requirements.

-You may also need to get a tax ID, also known as an employer identification number (EIN) from the IRS.
+You may also need to get a tax ID, also known as an employer identification number (EIN), from the IRS.

 If you’re a sole owner and don’t have employees, this is not required.
 But you might want to get an EIN anyway to keep your personal and business taxes separate and to be sure that you can quickly hire when the time comes to expand your business.